ljpengelen/markdown-to-pdf/examples/cv.md

 To simplify the process of registering for a personal loan for the purchase of a car, Luc worked on a web app in a team of three back-end developers and two front-end developers.
 The app makes it possible to easily and securely upload personal documents.

-Java, Java EE, JUnit, Maven, and JBoss EAP
+Java, Java EE, JUnit, Maven, and JBoss EAP.
 {: .technologies}

 #### LaSer UK - April 2015 - December 2015